 In the theory of sketches above we should understand the data of a cone (or a cocone) to be a kind of \textit{axiom} that we are enforcing on our theory.
 This is even more evident when we compute inverters, as we are taking those models which \textit{believe} a certain map to be an isomorphism.

-To finish off our discussion we recall definitions taken by \cite[B4.2]{Johnstone} which invest on this precise intuition.
+To finish off our discussion we recall definitions taken by \cite[B4.2]{Johnstone} which rest on this precise intuition.

 \begin{definition} Let $\mathbb{T}$ be a theory. \begin{itemize} \item a \textit{geometric grounding} $(U,X)$ for a theory $\mathbb{T}$ is a couple where $X$ is a set and $U$ is natural transformation $U: \mathbb{T} \to \mathbb{O}^X$. $X$ is the \textit{arity} or \textit{sorting} of the grounding.
-The couple $(\mathbb{T},U)$ will be referred as \textit{geometric construct}, and we will always omit the specification of the sorting. \item Let $(\mathbb{T}, U_{\mathbb{T}}), (\mathbb{S}, U_{\mathbb{S}})$ geometric constructs (over the same sorting), a morphism of geometric construct is a natural transfromation like below,
+The couple $(\mathbb{T},U)$ will be referred as \textit{geometric construct}, and we will always omit the specification of the sorting. \item Let $(\mathbb{T}, U_{\mathbb{T}}), (\mathbb{S}, U_{\mathbb{S}})$ geometric constructs (over the same sorting), a morphism of geometric constructs is a natural transformation as below:

 One can imagine quite easily more flexible notions of morphisms of geometric constructs over different sortings, but we choose to keep the presentation simpler. \item Let $U,V: \mathbb{T} \to \mathbb{O}^X$ be two geometric groundings of the same theory.
 We define $\mathbb{U}\Rightarrow\mathbb{V}$ to be the $\textit{inserter}$, in the diagram below and we shall refer to it as a \textit{functional extension} of $\mathbb{T}$.